Daply/guides-and-samples/README.md

 # guides-and-samples
-All examples of some parts of different applications
+All useful examples and guides, applications samples with different technologies

 <ol>
 <li>